pjholt1234/top-frag/web-app/README.md

 - `.eslintignore` - Files and directories to exclude from linting
 - `.prettierignore` - Files and directories to exclude from formatting

+### Pre-commit Hooks

+This project uses pre-commit hooks to automatically format and lint TypeScript files before each commit:

+- **Automatic Formatting**: Prettier automatically formats staged TypeScript/React files
+- **Automatic Linting**: ESLint automatically fixes linting issues where possible
+- **No Manual Steps**: Simply commit your changes and the hooks will handle formatting

+The pre-commit hooks are configured in the root `package.json` and run via Husky.

 ### CI Integration

 The GitHub Actions workflow (`.github/workflows/format.yml`) automatically runs: